Category Archives: PRP

 Activated versus Non-Activated

-Many researchers recommend differentiating between autologous activated versus non-activated PRP.
+Many researchers recommend differentiating between autologous activated versus non-activated platelet-rich plasma.
 The former entails “activation” to induce growth factor secretion via the addition of calcium gluconate (or sometimes calcium chloride or thrombin).
 In the above video, Dr. Cooley injects calcium thrombin during the activation process.

 A new January 2022 paper titled “Lasers, lights, and compounds for hair loss in aesthetics” contains a detailed section on platelet-rich plasma.
 It includes a discussion of autologous activated PRP (AA-PRP) versus non-activated autologous PRP (NA-PRP).
 The full version of the paper can be read via Sci-Hub (whose link keeps changing, so I am not posting here).